Awnings vs Patio Covers: The Definitive Comparison Guide for Okanagan Homeowners (2026)

 How often do awning fabrics need to be replaced?

 Every 5-10 years depending on UV exposure and maintenance.
 In the Okanagan’s bright, dry summers, expect 5-7 years before fabric looks faded and tired.
-Quality acrylic fabrics last longer than cheap polyester.
-Budget $800-$2,000 per replacement for quality fabric on a standard residential awning.
+Quality acrylic fabrics last longer than cheap polyester – and each replacement is a recurring cost you won’t have with a solid aluminum cover.

 What’s the cheapest patio cover material?